-I’m a lecturer in health care ethics at Auckland University of Technology, Auckland, NZ.
+I’m a lecturer in health care ethics at Auckland University of Technology, Auckland, NZ and a Senior Fellow of the Higher Education Academy.
 I’m interested in what ‘ethics’ actually means, how we make decisions, the role of values and the disconnect between the theory of ethical decision-making and our practice reality.
 I am passionate about learning with and from my students.

 I enjoy learning about and implementing digital technologies within my ethics modules and more recently have extended my knowledge and skills by being involved in the redesign of a dormant paper in our health and environmental sciences faculty: Media and Communications in Health Promotion.
 While I do not consider myself as a ‘tech’ expert I am open to learning and to reflecting on my own learning process as a way to better understand the enablers and barriers of learning for my students.